unexist/blog/_posts/2022-02-18-logging-vs-tracing.md

 #### Adding context

-Simple messages like this don't provide much contextual information and make it difficult to reproduce what has actually happened.
+Simple messages, like this don't provide much contextual information and make it difficult to reproduce what has actually happened.
 Adding useful information like request-, user- or other object identifiers further improves your understanding and also makes it possible to correlate different messages.